332 Springtown Rd, New Paltz, NY

 Description of tenure options:

-Except Sale, we are open to all manner of Collaboration.
+Except for Sale, we are open to all manner of Collaboration.
 These may include -

-- Farm Accessory products/services - in lieu of barterning of some products/services/benefits to the farm sustainability
+- Farm Accessory products/services - in lieu of bartering of some products/services/benefits to the farm sustainability

 - Grow crops on contract basis - that we desire and agree to purchase before you plant